fsantanna/dceu/doc/manual.md

 declared.
 Finally, a task can be [tracked](#track-and-detrack) from outside with a safe reference to it (`x-track`).
-A track is set to `nil` when its referred task terminates or goes out of scope.
+A track is cleared when its referred task terminates or goes out of scope.
 This is all automated by the Ceu runtime.

 The operations on [coroutines](#coroutine-operations) and